janaagaard75/FilmFilter/scraper/README.md

 # Scraping kino.dk

-Run the scraper with gulp
+Run the scraper with gulp:

     gulp

-To scrape only part of kino.dk
+To scrape only part of kino.dk.

     gulp { movies | showings | theaters }